sunil-dsb/discoveryProduct/README.md

 **Search preview:** the search bar on the landing page shows an inline preview of matching items as you type title, brand, and image so users get immediate feedback without navigating away.
 Selecting a result takes you directly to the browse page with that query pre-filled.

 Everything runs server-side.
-The JSON is fetched once on load, normalized into structured in supabase tables, and held there.

----
+The data is fetched directly from Supabase tables, where the normalized product data is stored.

 ---